sjlevens/slev-todo/README.md

 - Write your TODOs as actual code!
 That's right, no more hiding them in comments.
 - Spam your favorite API (or a mock function) every time a TODO is encountered during code execution.
 - Guilt-trip yourself (and your team) into actually completing those TODOs.
+- Literally throw an error if your todo's are past their due date.

 ### Installation